 Bug Causes Tailstrikes on US Flights

-Earlier this week, at an airport in Seattle, USA, a software error was responsible for an incident known as 'tailstrike' on two Alaska Airlines flights.
+Earlier this week, at an airport in Seattle, in the United States of America, an error of software was responsible for an incident known as 'tailstrike' on two Alaska Airlines flights.

-In the aviation world, atailstrikeis an incident in which the tail of an airplane hits the runway, the ground or even another stationary object.
+In the world of aviation, a 'tailstrike' is an incident in which the tail of the plane hits the runway, the ground or even another stationary object.
 Generally, these episodes occur during take-off or landing and are not normally considered dangerous movements - however, this is not always the case, as these incidents can seriously damage aircraft.

-At Seattle-Tacoma International Airport these accidents happened twice in the same morning, both involving Boeing aircraft operated by Alaska Airlines, even leading to the suspension of flights and temporary interruption of this company's air activity throughout the country.
+No Seattle-Tacoma International Airport These accidents happened twice in the same morning, both involving Boeing aircraft operated by Alaska Airlines, leading to the suspension of flights and temporary interruption of the airline's activity throughout the country.

 The original article via Gizmodo can be read here.